Organizations Need to Supplement Microsoft Security

 Businesses are Overly Reliant on Microsoft 365™

 The protections provided by the Microsoft software suite, however, are more efficient when paired with additional security solutions.
-Most significantly, on their own, without the use of additional, non-native security tools, one-third of the respondents said Microsoft 365 productivity app’s native security protections were unable to prevent malware (37%), spam (33%) or phishing (33%) attacks.
+Most significantly, on their own, without the use of additional, non-native security tools, respondents said Microsoft 365 productivity app’s native security protections were unable to prevent malware (37%), spam (33%) or phishing (33%) attacks.
 Almost as many (32%), said that by themselves the Microsoft 365 security apps could not block BEC and spoofing attacks against their companies.

-Human Risk is the Top Cause of Breaches
+Human Risk Is the Top Cause of Breaches

 No matter what processes and technologies are deployed, strong cybersecurity depends primarily on the behavior of people.
 Our research shows 75% of IT and cyber professionals say their company is at risk of inadvertent data leaks by careless or negligent employees.